Last updated: 2019-03-26 (Last changes: branch version)

 Each addon’s Git repository consists of:

-- An addon branch for and named after each major SCIPIO ERP branch: master, 1.14, … (NOTE: in the past, these branches were pre-squashed “full” branches from root; these have been replaced by regular subtree branches)
+- An addon branch for and named after each major Scipio ERP branch: master, 2.x, … (NOTE: in the past, these branches were pre-squashed “full” branches from root; these have been replaced by regular subtree branches)

 Addon layout changes (2018-06-22): The addon repositories have been modified: A new git-addons script is provided to install addons, while the previous “full” addon branches have been removed from the Scipio addon Git repositories, replaced with regular subtree branches instead (simple copies of the “subtree/” branches).
 So, “master” now contains the same branch/commit as “subtree/[addons|themes]/[component]/master”.
 The git-addons script removes the need for the previous “full/from-root” squashed branches and simplifies the merging process (see further below).
 Note that the “subtree/” branches remain for temporary backward-compatibility with user scripts but may be removed in the future.